2023 Best Value Allied Health Professions Bachelor's Degree Schools in the Southeast Region

 The average tuition and fees for an out-of-state undergraduate student at DSC are $10,189 a year.

-The average tuition and fees for an out-of-state undergraduate student at A-State are $13,312 a year.
+Out-of-state tuition fees for undergraduate students at A-State are $13,312 per year.
 The average amount in student loans that allied health majors at A-State take out while working on their Bachelor's Degree is $19,777.

-With a ranking of #13, University of North Carolina at Charlotte did quite well on this year’s best value schools for allied health professions students working on their bachelor’s degree.
-Located in the city of Charlotte, UNC Charlotte is a public college with a fairly large student population.
+University of North Carolina at Charlotte did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
+It came in at #13 on the list.
+Located in the large city of Charlotte, UNC Charlotte is a public college with a fairly large student population.

-UNC Charlotte excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Allied Health Professions Bachelor’s Degree Trade Schools in the Southeast Region list.
+UNC Charlotte also claimed a spot on our Best Allied Health Professions Bachelor’s Degree Trade Schools in the Southeast Region list.
+It’s in the top 20% of all schools in this category.

-Read full report on Allied Health Professions at University of North Carolina at Charlotte
+Full Allied Health Professions at University of North Carolina at Charlotte Report

 Additional Noteworthy Schools